AnnaBee71/Exercise-01a-Install-Software/README.md

 Exercise 01a: Install Software
 My name is:

-[YOUR NAME]
+[Anna Banks]

-My github username is:
+My github username is: AnnaBee71

 BL-MSCH-C220